By Jaime McMahon, CTO ProServeIT Corporation

 Let’s say, for example, you’re a manufacturing company, and you need software that can manage an assembly line of robots.
 It may be that there is a vendor with an in-market solution for which Azure is the only Cloud system that supports that specific software that fills that specific need you have.
 If so, it’s pretty clear that you’re going to choose Azure over AWS.

-A More Detailed Comparison of Azure vs. AWS
+A More Detailed Comparison of Microsoft Azure vs. AWS

 Both Azure and AWS offer the following public Cloud core components:

-Both Azure and AWS also provide main offerings in the areas of Compute, Storage, Databases, and Networking.
+Both also provide main offerings in the areas of Compute, Storage, Databases, and Networking.

 |Storage||Azure Storage, Azure Blob block storage, Table, Queue, and File Storage.
 Also offers Site Recovery, Import Export, and Azure Backup.||Simple Storage (S3), Elastic Block Storage (EBS), Elastic File System (EFS), Import/Export, Glacier archive backup, and Storage Gateway.|